 MS: Within the first several months I conducted a listening tour, which is a coordinated, intentional, qualitative research methodology championed by Dr. David Tilley, the retiring head at Mt.
 Paran Christian School.
 The listening tour quickly revealed three salient themes that have provided the framework for my early work within the school.
 Because I had time and space to transition, I saturated myself with the history of MVCS through building relationships with alumni, historically knowledgeable people, and current staff.
 Understanding the history of MVCS allowed me to begin my first year of headship on the firm foundation of the past and earn the trust of the community.

 Lastly, our school is a commuter school.
 We draw students from a radius of up to 50 miles.
 Parent connection and participation is limited by a lack of proximity.
 However, the parents really do care and they want to be involved.
 Early on, we made the decision to go to parents and meet with them in homes throughout the community.
 During the transition year, I attended over 20 meet-and-greets, including several in China for our boarding parents.
 These meetings were an opportunity to meet parents, as well as an opportunity to listen and share vision.
 As I reflect on these meetings, I believe they were invaluable and I wish I could have done more of them.
-In fact, they were so successful, we have continued them into my second year and they have continued to be well attended and appreciated.
+In fact, they were so successful, we continued them into my second year and they continued to be well attended and appreciated.

 LS: What did the a) departing head and b) school board do that was particularly helpful to you with the transition?